 As you may be aware, the PA Secretary of Health has issued an order for all residents to wear face coverings at all times, both indoors and outdoors.
 We received guidance today and are amending our safety protocols regarding masks at the Community Center as follows, effective immediately:

-- Campers and camp counselors will wear masks at all times inside the building.
+* Child and instructors will wear masks at all times inside the building.
 While outside and socially distant, masks will not be required.

 Yes, the new hours when we reopen are: